 Samantha tried to get her attention in a patient teacher voice, “Christianna.”
 The tussling continued.
 She tried again, exasperation seeping into her tones, “Christianna,” and narrowly missed being hit by a chair that bounced off the wall.
 Her face grew red.
 “CHRISTIANNA!”

 The girl let her brother fall to the floor and looked up.
 She saw me in the doorway and comprehended who I was.
-Without greeting or acknowledging me, she dislodged her brother from the backpack and walked past me into the piano room, flung the backpack against the wall, plopped down on the bench and proceeded to pound on the piano keys with all her might.
+Without greeting or acknowledgment, she dislodged her brother and walked past me into the piano room.
+The backpack was flung against the wall, and she plopped down on the piano bench and proceeded to pound on the keys with all her might.
 By “pound on the keys,” I’m not saying that in the way adults do when they don’t appreciate the music being played—I mean literal pounding, using fists, elbows, and books.
 To say I was in shock would be an understatement.

-I walked into the room and closed the keyboard lid.
+I shut the door and walked to the instrument, closing the keyboard lid firmly.
 “Christianna, stop.
 That is not ok.”

 She gave me her attention for the first time, and we sized each other up in silence.

-The corner of her mouth twitched and the pink braid swung back and forth with her exaggerated nods as she assured me in a mock-angelic voice that she’d never, ever do it again.
+The corner of her mouth rose in a smirk, and the pink braid swung back and forth as she nodded exaggeratedly, and assured me in a mock-angelic voice that she’d 'never, ever do it again.'

 One day, ten minutes before her lesson, I was sitting in the room, playing at the piano and singing a new song I had written the day before.
-I was completely absorbed in what I was doing, stopping here and there to scribble out new lyrics and try new colors in the chord progression.
-I didn’t hear her come in until she was nearly at my elbow.
+I was utterly absorbed in what I was doing—stopping here and there to scribble out new lyrics and try new colors in the chord progression—and didn’t hear her come in until she was nearly at my elbow.